i-xfliu/SOEN6111/README.md

 3) Evaluation:

 We will use some metrics to elevalute the models, such as recall, precise, mAP and AUC.
+### Problems to solve
+We consider the following factors as a checklist while conducting the project (problems to solve):

+Data cleaning.
+For example, some NaN data and obvious incorrect data should be removed.
+Those who listened to a variety of music without specific taste should be opt-out.

+Model calculation.
+The similarity of the two users should be calculated thus to make the comparison.

+Improve the prediction.
+We would love to try the other algorithm Matrix factorization-based collaborative filtering, which can directly use user-item interaction matrix as training data.

+### Related Work
 Since recommandation system is a quite mature project, there are many related works done by researchers and developers.
 McFee et al. intrdouced the Million Song Dataset Challenge in 2012[1].
 Amazon uses their own algorithm, item-to-item collab-orative filtering, which online computation scales independently of the number of customers andnumber of items in the product catalog [2].
 In [3], Elena Shakirova had an investigation of using collaborative filtering techniques for a music recommender system and found the best result for non-trivial α=0.15 and q=3 in the item-based case, α=0.3 and q=5 in the user-based case.